gridsome/gridsome.org/blog/2019-05-21-mdvue/index.md

 ## What about MDX for Vue?
 MDX will have Vue.js support (https://mdxjs.com/guides/vue), but the problem is that it's still JSX.
 Under the hood **MDX** converts `.mdx` files into `JSX`, but **MDVue**  simply converts `.md` files into `.vue` files.
 That's better and more efficient for Vue projects.

-The MDX project is still great, so Gridsome will probably have a MDX source plugin at some point also.
+The MDX project is still great, so Gridsome will probably have an MDX source plugin at some point also.

 ## Gotchas
 MDVue uses runs all files trough Webpack to render Vue Components.
 This will slow the build process down compared to for example **filesystem-source**.
 It's not recommended to use MDVue if you plan to have thousands of blog posts.
-MDVue is perfect for documentation, design systems, portfolios and smaller blogs etc.
+MDVue is perfect for documentation, design systems, portfolios, and smaller blogs.

 ## Learn more..